Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart.md

 ## Downloading Mapping Rules

-The final task in the simplest end-to-end process in CaRROT-Mapper is to download the Mapping Rules in a form that can be used as input to CaRROT-CDM (which will perform the transformations on the data).
+The final task in the simplest end-to-end process in Carrot-Mapper is to download the Mapping Rules in a form that can be used as input to Carrot-CDM (which will perform the transformations on the data).

 Navigate to the Mapping Rules page, and press the `Download Mapping JSON` button.
 This will download to your machine a `.json` file containing the Mapping Rules.

 To view a more human-readable version, press the `Download Mapping CSV` for a `.csv` file instead.
-This however cannot be used as input to CaRROT-CDM.
+This however cannot be used as input to Carrot-CDM.

 Finally, a diagram of the Mapping Rules can be viewed and downloaded using the yellow `View Map Diagram` and red `Download Map Diagram` buttons.